viamrobotics/docs/docs/fleet/locations.md

 A location always belongs to the organization it was created in.
 Members of the organization have access to all locations in the organization by default.

-You can share a location beyond its organization by [sharing a location with an additional organization](#share-a-location-with-an-additional-organization).
+You can share a location beyond its organization by sharing a location with an additional organization:

 #### Share a location with an additional organization